dnadlinger/klickverbot.at/src/_posts/2011-08-1-d-thrift-gsoc-performance-and-other-random-things.md

   - D
   - GSoC
   - Thrift
-excerpt: "This week, I will try to keep the post short, while still informative – I spent way too much time being unproductive due to hard to track down bugs already to be in the mood for writing up"
+excerpt: "This week, I will try to keep the post short, while still informative – I spent way too much time being unproductive due to hard to track down bugs already to be in the mood for writing up extensive ramblings.
+So, on to the meat of the recent changes (besides the usual little cleanup commits here and there)"
 ---

 This week, I will try to keep the post short, while still informative – I spent way too much time being unproductive due to hard to track down bugs already to be in the mood for writing up extensive ramblings.
 So, on to the meat of the recent changes (besides the usual little cleanup commits here and there):